 Each and every well-organized IT process works in a stage-wise manner and ServiceNow is not different from any of them.
-The ServiceNow Ticketing Tool works in 3-step process, in which, firstly an issue is reported, then its managed in the best possible way.
-In final step, it gets resolved with the mental capability of highly skilled professionals and advanced computing system.
+The ServiceNow Ticketing Tool works in a 3-step process, in which, firstly an issue is reported, then its managed in the best possible way.
+In the final step, it gets resolved with the mental capability of highly skilled professionals and advanced computing systems.
 This is the complete working structure of this tool, and now, let us get some deep knowledge about it in the below-given points.

-How does ServiceNow ticketing tool work?
+How does the ServiceNow ticketing tool work?

 As we have already mentioned above, ServiceNow Ticketing Tool works in a three-step process.
-Its well-arranged manner of working provides better user experience as well as quicker responses.
-You can get a detailed description of all its stages in the below given points to understand it more deeply.
+Its well-arranged manner of working provides a better user experience as well as quicker responses.
+You can get a detailed description of all its stages in the below-given points to understand it more deeply.
 For making it a bit easy, let's take an example of a broken phone in your office and its lifecycle with ServiceNow.
 Kindly take a look at these points shown below: